N720720/lindemann/README.md

 lindemann is a python package to calculate the Lindemann index  of a lammps trajectory as well as the progression of the Lindemann index per frame of temperature ramps  for phase transition analysis.
 </div>

+## Background

+A key problem with the measurement of the melting point of nanoparticles, as laid out by Alavi [56], is that with decreasing size of a given nanoparticle the phase transition, defined as the temperature of a sudden change in the enthalpy, becomes less pronounced.
+This is caused by the surface effect: for a given cluster the surface area is larger compared to a bulk structure of the same size.
+Melting does not take place all at once, but is a longer melt transition and no longer really a melting point.
+[57]
+The Lindemann index, stated in equation 2.30 presents a solution for this prob- lem.
+It describes the root-mean-square (rms) fluctuation of the bonds or interatomic distance in the system over time (or temperature, if the temperature of the sys- tem changes as the simulation progresses).
+The Lindemann index is a more robust method to determine the melting point of nanoparticles, opposed to the enthalpy.
+Accordingly the Lindemann index is often considered, when the melting point of nano-particles is of interest.
+[56–58] The index is defined as, [59]

 ## Installation